-HRC is saddened to learn of the death of Nino Fortson, 36, a transgender man fatally shot multiple times during an argument early Sunday in Atlanta.
+HRC is saddened to learn of the death of Nino Fortson, a transgender person fatally shot multiple times during an argument early Sunday in Atlanta.
 Fortson, 36, also went by names Nino Starr and Nino Blahnik, and was a gender-expansive individual.

 Atlanta police were nearby executing a traffic stop and rushed to the scene, but Forston later died at the hospital, said transgender advocate Monica Roberts.
 Police are still searching for a suspect, according to CBS46, which sadly misgendered Forston.

-Community members and allies took to social media to mourn the loss of Fortson death and used the hashtag #JusticeForNino to call out local news for misgendering him.
+Community members and allies took to social media to mourn the loss of Fortson and used the hashtag #JusticeForNino to call out local news for misgendering reports.